Period integrals associated to an affine Delsarte type hypersurface: Introduction

 The contents of this note can be summarised as follows.
-In \S 1 we give a review on the mixed Hodge structure of the cohomology associated to an affine hypersurface according to \cite{Baty1}.
+In \S 1, we give a review on the mixed Hodge structure of the cohomology associated to an affine hypersurface according to \cite{Baty1}.
 In \S \ref{simplicial} under the main {\bf Assumption} imposed on $f(x)$, principal integral data $\gamma$ (\ref{gamma}) and $\bB$ (\ref{sumBq1}) are introduced.
-In \S \ref{mellin} we establish Proposition \ref{prop31} that calculates concretely the Mellin transform of period integrals.
-In \S \ref{oscillating} we write down a differential equation with irregular singularities satisfied by oscillating integrals associated to a Laurent polynomial (or Landau-Ginzburg potential) $f_0.$ In \S \ref{filtration} we examine the relation between a Mellin transform based filtration of period integrals and Kashiwara-Malgrange filtration on the Brieskorn lattice by \cite{DS}.
+In \S \ref{mellin}, we establish Proposition \ref{prop31} that calculates concretely the Mellin transform of period integrals.
+In \S \ref{oscillating}, we write down a differential equation with irregular singularities satisfied by oscillating integrals associated to a Laurent polynomial (or Landau-Ginzburg potential) $f_0.$ In \S \ref{filtration}, we examine the relation between a Mellin transform based filtration of period integrals and Kashiwara-Malgrange filtration on the Brieskorn lattice by \cite{DS}.
 In the core part of the note \S \ref{HGgroup}, a concrete representation of monodromy group for period integrals in terms of Pochhammer HGF and its Hermitian invariant are described.
-In \S \ref{WHP} we discuss Dubrovin's conjecture \cite{Dub2} on the Stokes matrix for the quantum cohomology of the weighted projective space $\mathP_{\bB}$ that has been discussed in \S \ref{oscillating}.
+In \S \ref{WHP}, we discuss Dubrovin's conjecture \cite{Dub2} on the Stokes matrix for the quantum cohomology of the weighted projective space $\mathP_{\bB}$ treated in \S \ref{oscillating}.

 I would like to express my gratitude to Profs.
 M.Oka, K.Saito, K. Takeuchi, K.Ueda, D.Cox, J.Tevelev, E.Materov, F.Beukers who gave me various occasions to discuss on this subject and to formulate this hypersurface version of the calculus.
+I also express special gratitude to Dr. Elif Segah \"Ozta\c{s} who prepared scrupulously the figure for Example \ref{fig:quotientring}.
 The complete intersection version in preparation \cite{Tan041} shall describe the Kashiwara-Malgrange filtration of period integrals by the aid of Mellin transform in several variables.
-Special thanks go to Prof. T. Terasoma who indicated the possibility to read off the mixed Hodge strucutre of cohomology from the Mellin transform of period integrals.
-It is worthy noticing that I got many valuable suggestions from his inspiring article \cite{Terasoma}.
+Special thanks go to Prof. T. Terasoma who indicated the possibility to read off the mixed Hodge structure of cohomology from the Mellin transform of period integrals.
+It is worth noticing that I got many valuable suggestions from his inspiring article \cite{Terasoma}.

 { \center{